-The CMF3 furnace is shipped from the factory for use with natural gas but can be converted to use liquid propane gas.
-Use the following procedure and Figure 12 for converting the gas burner.
+The CMF2 furnace is shipped from the factory for use with natural gas but can be converted to use liquid propane gas.
+Use the following procedure and Figure 12 (page 17) for converting the gas burner.

 - 1. Set thermostat to OFF. - 2.
 Turn off all power to the furnace. - 3.
 Open furnace door and locate the gas valve. - 4.
 Push in on the gas knob and turn it to OFF. - 5.
 Shut off gas supply at meter. - 6.
 Disconnect gas burner electric cord, gas piping to burner, and thermostat leads. - 7.
 Remove nuts securing burner in place. - 8.
 Disconnect inlet pipe union at burner. - 9.
 Disconnect the two wires leading to gas control valve. - 10.
 Remove bolts securing U-shaped manifold plate to orifice assembly. - 11.
-Remove the main orifice and replace it with the correct LP fuel orifice as shown in Table 2, (page 14).
+Remove the main orifice and replace it with the correct LP fuel orifice as shown in Table 4.
 Refer to the rating plate on the furnace to determine the firing rate for your application.
 NOTE: If the firing rate of your furnace has been converted, make sure the appropriate LP orifice for the new firing rate is installed. - 12.
 Remove the regulator converter on top of the gas valve.
 Invert the converter so that the red ring will be located at the bottom and the LP stamping on the converter appears up. - 13.
 Screw converter back into the regulator, hand tight plus 1/8 turn. - 14.
-Reinstall the burner assembly into the furnace.
+Reinstall the burner assembly into the furnace. - 15.
+Reconnect the gas piping and electrical wires to the gas valve. - 16.
+Open the manual shut-off valve and follow the Operating Instructions outlined on page 20.